 (3) Without limiting subregulation (2), the CEO may, for the purposes of a reassessment under subregulation (1), ask the holder of an approval to do one or more of the things listed in regulation 6F(2).

-[Regulation 6K inserted in Gazette 6 Jan 2012 p.
+[Regulation 6K inserted: Gazette 6 Jan 2012 p.
 9.]

 6L.
 Suspension or cancellation of approval